erlang/otp/lib/et/doc/notes.md

 section in this document.
 The title of each section is the version number of `Event Tracer (ET)`.

+## ET 1.8

+### Improvements and New Features

+- Only minor internal changes.

+  Own Id: OTP-19964

 ## ET 1.7.2

 ### Improvements and New Features